 The problem with all these hardware changes is the confusion for consumers.
 Unless you have a 4K TV is it really worth the upgrade?
 Yes, as the PS4 Pro can “Boost” games that aren’t patched for it allowing supersampling anti-aliasing on 2K or lower resolution TVs allowing for crisper images while still getting higher framerates, but is it really worth it?
 If you are really into how your games run or making them pop on your TV then yes, otherwise just stick with your original PS4.

 With that said, the Pro not only looks bigger but looks better than the original model.
 The top illumination strip is now laid in the front horizontally with actually marked eject and power buttons on the left and right.
-The same two USB slots are up front with a USB 3.0 slot in the back for external hard and USB drives.
+The same two USB slots are upfront with a USB 3.0 slot in the back for external hard and USB drives.
 The Pro comes with a 1TB HDD standard now which is a must-have if you have more than 10 PS4 games.
 The system even has PlayStation symbol rubber feet on the bottom which I found quite interesting.
 It’s a much bigger system, but the bulk is sheered away with shelf appeal and just seems more round and sleeker looking.
 I also have to note the PS4 finally has 5Ghz support!
-This means faster downloads, less cutouts, and reduced ping times.
-I can’t tell you how excruciating it was to be stuck on 2.4Ghz wifi when it’s been a standard feature since the late 2000’s.
+This means faster downloads, fewer cutouts, and reduced ping times.
+I can’t tell you how excruciating it was to be stuck on 2.4Ghz wifi when it’s been a standard feature since the late 2000s.

 Outside of the physical appearance the PS4 software experience is exactly the same outside of some exclusive features such as 4K rendering, power options, and the Boost mode for older games.
 You will notice the biggest change when actually playing games.
 I tested the system with God of War and the difference is astounding.
 The visuals were crisp, vivid, and night and day from the standard PS4.
 The game ran smoother, and while not in 4K for that title, the framerate difference was the big winner here.

 Next, I tried The Last Guardian which was one of the biggest performance increases I have seen.
-On the standard PS4 the game ran in the low 20’s, but in 4K the game rarely dipped that low and ran at a smooth 30FPS.
+On the standard PS4, the game ran in the low 20’s, but in 4K the game rarely dipped that low and ran at a smooth 30FPS.
 After that, I tried Shadow of the Colossus and it ran smoothly with noticeable performance increases.
 Crash Bandicoot: N.Sane Trilogy didn’t really see much of a performance increase, but seemed to look a bit sharper in a higher 2K resolution that it renders at.

 Uncharted: The Nathan Drake Collection ran at a locked 60FPS and looked buttery smooth with zero slowdowns anywhere.
 I am still continuing to test out games and noticing stark differences that make the upgrade well worth the purchase (or you know…just trade in that old PS4 when a deal hits).
-Note that the PS4 rarely renders natively at 4K but uses checkerboard rendering (just like the Xbox One X) to gives an image that looks 4K and usually you won’t notice a difference, and I sure don’t.
+Note that the PS4 rarely renders natively at 4K but uses checkerboard rendering (just like the Xbox One X) to give an image that looks 4K and usually you won’t notice a difference, and I sure don’t.
 Most movies aren’t true 4K either as we just don’t have the graphical power on smaller systems to render this just yet at a cost-effective level.

 Overall, the PS4 Pro gives games a resolution and performance boost this generation desperately needs.
 While not every game is patched to support all the Pro features, the Boost mode will help older games run smoothly with rare framerate drops if not at all.
 I highly recommend this system if you have a 4K TV with HDR, and 1080p TV users will benefit as well with added clarity to their images.
-My only critique of the system is the need for games being patched and there is no UHD Blu-Ray support.
+My only critique of the system is the need for games to be patched and there is no UHD Blu-Ray support.
 You will need an Xbox One S or X for that.

 Colors: Gray Joy-Con version, Neon Blue+Red Joy-Con version, Red Joy-Con version

 I wasn’t a believer.
 I saw the Switch as a gimmicky train wreck straight into financial debt as Nintendo revealed the system last year.
-The concept was neat, the first home console that was built into a tablet which felt like the last 2 Nintendo consoles smushed into one.
+The concept was neat, the first home console was built into a tablet which felt like the last 2 Nintendo consoles smushed into one.
 The only issue that still remained was graphical power and online play as Nintendo is notoriously known for not doing well in these two departments.

 Fast forward over a year later and I have one sitting next to me.
 To be honest, it was a spontaneous purchase during Black Friday weekend as there were more and more games coming out that I really wanted to play.
 It was still a gamble as there’s a huge divide on the Switch.
 Nintendo fanboys refuse to admit faults in the system, and naysayers refuse to admit the originality and fantastic games that are available, as few as there are.

-As I opened the box I was actually surprised how much smaller the system was than I originally thought.
+As I opened the box I was actually surprised by how much smaller the system was than I originally thought.
 I thought it was going to be some hefty, unwieldy thing with controllers slapped on it.
 The tablet is just slightly bigger than any standard 7″ Android tablet on the market (Nvidia Shield K1 for example) and looks sleek, ergonomic, and not too heavy, really.
 The buttons are nicely laid out on top of the unit with volume control, power, the card slot, and a headphone jack.
 There’s a USB-C charger power at the bottom as well as a kickstand.
 They seemed to have thought of everything and didn’t overthink too much else, which is surprisingly nice.
 The system is meant to be used in landscape only so this helped solidify their design ideas.

 Once I popped the Joy-Con controllers out I was also surprised, these things are surprisingly small and light, but also feel nice and have great ergonomics.
 These could have easily been messed up and killed the system, but it feels like the Wii Remote mixed with 3DS buttons, which is a good thing.
 It’s also designed with offset thumbsticks like the Gamecube controller which is a huge plus here.
 The aligned sticks on the Wii U pad were uncomfortable.
 The design is also meant to be symmetrical so each controller can be used separately.
 The left Joy-Con then turns the directional buttons into face buttons, but the only small complaint is that the left stick is closer to the edge of the controller while the right is further in, so playing Mario Kart, for example, made me want the right Con so my hand didn’t cramp.
 There’s also an issue with the screenshot button (which works amazingly well and just like it should) not turning into the Home button.